dineeek/ngx-libs-workspace/libs/ngx-pass-code/README.md

 - #### length

-  Represents needed length of code.Defaulted to 0.
+  Set length of the code (number of inputs).
+Defaulted to 0.

 - #### type

-  Represents input type property: 'text' | 'number' |'password'.
+  Set input type property: 'text' | 'number' |'password'.
 Type 'password' is hiding inserted values.
 Defined type is also used for casting control value.
   Defaulted to 'text'.

 - #### uppercase

-  Represent the property to transform user input to uppercase.
+  Set uppercase inputs value transformation.
 Defaulted to false.

+- #### patterns

+  To set pattern validation use Angular Validators.pattern when defining form control.
+Example: new FormControl('', {validators:
+  Validators.pattern('[a-zA-z0-9]{1}')}).
+The `{1}` in pattern expression has to be set to 1 because individual inputs.

+- #### autofocus - from v1.1.0

+  Set focus on the first input code.
+Defaulted to false.

+- #### autoblur - from v1.1.0

+  Remove focus from the last input when it is filled.
+Defaulted to false.

+# Contributing

+Contributions are more than welcome!

 # License